Complexity Powered Machine Intelligent Classification of Quantum Many-Body Dynamics

-Fig.~\ref{dtc_withcf}(a) depicts the Floquet evolution of a spin chain, where two Hamiltonians are sequentially applied over time: a nearly $\pi$ global spin flip (H1) followed by disorder interactions (H2).
-The varying time-evolved magnetizations of spins $\left\langle\sigma_i^{z}(t)\right\rangle$ exhibit different sub-harmonic responses of the system to the Floquet Hamiltonian in Fig.~\ref{dtc_withcf}(b).
+Fig.~\ref{dtc_withcf}(a) depicts the Floquet evolution of a spin chain, where two Hamiltonian are sequentially applied over time: a nearly $\pi$ global spin flip ($\hat{H}_1$) followed by disorder interactions ($\hat{H}_2$).
+The varying time-evolved magnetization of spins $\left\langle\hat{\sigma}_i^{z}(t)\right\rangle$ exhibit different sub-harmonic responses of the system to the Floquet Hamiltonian in Fig.~\ref{dtc_withcf}(b).
 A complete phase diagram for this Floquet process contains four different phases as shown in Fig.~\ref{dtc_withcf}(c)~\cite{Moessner2017_np}.
-The ferromagnetic ($FM$) phase exhibits long-range order and spontaneous Ising symmetry breaking, while the $\pi$ferromagnetic ($\pi FM$) phase shows stable long-range order independent of Ising symmetry.
-The $0\pi$paramagnetic ($0\pi PM$) phase lacks long-range order but includes non-trivial edge modes and the potential for time-translation symmetry breaking.
-Conversely, the paramagnetic ($PM$) phase lacks both long-range order and spontaneous symmetry breaking.

-Here, we employ the Loschmidt echo (LE) as the temporal feature~\cite{cucchietti2003decoherence_prl,Quan_H_T_2006_prl,GORIN2006_pr,yan2020information_prl}.
-The LE is defined by the overlap between the initial state $|\psi_0\rangle $ and the state $|\psi_t \rangle $ at time $t$ as $\mathcal{L}(t) = |\langle \psi_0 | \psi_t \rangle |^2$.
-Notice this model is solvable under Jordan-Wigner transformation, we are able to obtain the LE exactly for a sufficiently large system.
+Here, we employ the Loschmidt echo (LE) as the temporal feature~\cite{Quan_H_T_2006_prl,GORIN2006_pr,yan2020information_prl}.
+It has been established as an experimentally accessible observable in quantum many-body simulators~\cite{martinez2016real,jurcevic2017direct,singh2019quantifying,karch2025probing}, thereby reinforcing its practical relevance.
+The LE is defined by the correlation between the initial state $|\psi_0\rangle $ and the state $|\psi_t \rangle $ at time $t$ as $\mathcal{L}(t) = |\langle \psi_0 | \psi_t \rangle |^2$.
+Note that this model is solvable under Jordan-Wigner transformation, allowing exact computation of the LE for sufficiently large systems.
 The input sequential data is then collected at each Floquet period as $\mathbf{O}_l = \mathcal{L}(2l)^{1/L}$ where the exponential factor $1/L$ is introduced to eliminate the effect of the Anderson's orthogonal catastrophe.
-The dataset consists of sequences collected at different $g$ for fixed $J_\text{typ}$.
-By applying the diffusion map based on complexity enhanced distance to the dataset, we find the first three eigenvalues $\lambda_n \approx 1$, indicating three different phases are recognized by the algorithm.
-The phase transition points are then determined by the clustering with largest silhouette-coefficient~\cite{SM}.
-By varying $J_\text{typ}$ for the dataset, we obtain a phase diagram which is consistent with the theoretical result as shown in Fig.~\ref{dtc_withcf}(c).
+The dataset comprises LE time series gathered at varying values of $g$ under a fixed $J_\text{typ}$.